gsandf/create-gsandf-project/examples/nextjs/README.md

 > A small layer on top of Next.js for fast hacking

-This is meant as a base for any website built with React and Styled Components,
+This is meant as a base for websites built with React and Styled Components, including:

-including:
+- most stand-alone sites
 - quick prototypes
 - static generated sites (handled using Next.js)
-- sites with API (using Next.js API routes)
+- sites needing a simple API (using Next.js API routes)
 - …and more!

-If you're planning on using WordPress, see the [wordpress-next] starter.
+It may be better to use a different project for some situations - see the [main readme] for options:

+- projects embedded within a page on a site (e.g. using a script tag)
+- sites heavily tied to a CMS
+  - A CMS's API can be used (e.g. using API routes), but we're working on more robust projects that build on this one that are more oriented toward CMS-driven sites

 ## How to Use